 Jon Kindrachuk flew in from Winnipeg to join us.
 With the possibility of the airport being closed, the ferries cancelled and storm warnings throughout the entire Georgia Straits, Jon’s wife asked him if it was foolhardy to go out in a 36’ sail boat.
 Jon, with his ever-abiding optimism, assured her that we were not being reckless at all.
 “We are merely making a calculated assessment of sailing in heavy weather.”

 Although our wives may have felt differently, we weren’t being cocky.
 At our home port on False Creek, Vancouver, the five of us pressed our noses into the navigation station.
 Typhoon Songda came ashore as three separate storms—two of them behind us and one of them yet to come.
-Between them fell open a five hour window of manageable winds on Saturday afternoon and the probability of a safe run around the south end of Bowen Island and on to the harbor at Gibsons, located on the northern notch of Howe Sound.
-That would set us up north of Songda's projected gale on the Sunshine Coast and Malaspina Strait.
+Between them fell open a six hour window of manageable winds on Saturday afternoon and the probability of a safe run around the south end of Bowen Island and on to the protected harbor at Gibsons, located on the northern notch of Howe Sound and the Georgia Strait.
+That would set us up north of Songda's projected gale, on the Sunshine Coast and Malaspina Strait.
 Our greatest challenge was not the possibility of an unpredicted shift in the weather but the shoals on the top end of Howe Sound.
 We’d have to make them at high tide, between 1630 and 1730 hours.

 We walked off the passage with dividers across the charts and concluded almost 20 nautical miles as the crow flies from False Creek to Gibsons Harbor.
 All four weather models predicted moderate south-westerlies gusting 10-20 knots so we could count on a SOG of, say, 6 knots.
 A three-plus hour sail time.
 As the cautious sailors we were we added a Plan B (Snug Cove, Bowen Island) emergency port and 30% margin of error so we could confidently make port before sunset.